I’ve moved this to a new thread. Why? Because I can. And because that other thread viewtopic.php?f=3&t=4521 was too warm and fuzzy ---

 I suspect Paul presented some version of his Abraham-Christ-circumcision argument, like we see in the letter Galatians, during his evangelizing visit with each his congregations.
 Circumcision never became a significant issue among his other congregations, but we are fortunate for the situation among the Galatians to allow us a peek as Paul elaborated on his solution.

 Paul used his Christ figure to counter the clear position on circumcision found in the Jewish scriptures.
 Paul set the stage, emphasizing the ideas of faith and the promise.
-Paul introduced the concept of his Christ as God’s plan all along.
+Paul introduced the concept of his assemblies of Christ as God’s plan all along.

 Notice Paul’s clever use of the term προευηγγελίσατο (foretold the gospel) --- to Abraham no less --- this term nicely describes a scriptural foretelling of his gospel, the announcement of good news (τὸ εὐαγγέλιόν), his version of the story.